-6.5 PTT/Alert Switch
+6.5 PTT Button

-The PTT/Alert switch is used to key the selected radio resource on the MCC7500 console.
-The PTT/Alert switch can also send out an Alert tone on the selected radio resource for the time it is pushed up.
+The PTT button is used to key the selected radio resource on the MCC7500 console.
+The Alert button can send out an Alert tone on the selected radio resource for the time it is pressed.

-When a PTT is initiated by pushing the switch down, it keys the radio system and sends microphone audio to the radio system.
+When a PTT is initiated by pushing the button, it keys the radio system and sends microphone audio to the radio system.
 When a telephone call is in progress, initiating a PTT will send the microphone audio to the radio system and never to the telephone system for the duration of the PTT.